 The County Treasurer maintains the Pool for the County and other non-County entities for the purpose of benefiting from economies of scale through pooled investment activities.
-At June 30, 2016, the Pool contains deposits and investments in U.S. government agencies, negotiable certificates of deposits, bankers' acceptances, commercial paper, medium-term notes, repurchase agreements, and money market mutual funds with an average maturity of approximately 398 days.
+At June 30, 2017, the Pool contains deposits and investments in U.S. government agencies, negotiable certificates of deposits, medium-term notes, repurchase agreements, and money market mutual funds with an average maturity of approximately 366 days.
 The Successor Agency's cash and investments are combined with the County's pooled investments, and therefore, do not represent specific identifiable investments.
 The County categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-The Money Market Fund is classified at level 1 as of June 30, 2016.
 Investments in the internal government investment pool are not subject to reporting within the level hierarchy.
 Interest is apportioned to individual funds based generally on the average daily balances on deposit with the County Treasurer.